janderland/fql/docs/index.md

 An FQL query contains instances of data elements.
 These mirror the types of elements found in the [tuple layer](https://github.com/apple/foundationdb/blob/main/design/tuple.md).
-Descriptions of these elements can be seen below.

 <div>